kiraistakenlol/usuaya/README.md

 ## Usage

-The current version provides a basic web interface to:
+The current version provides a web interface to:
-*   View a list of Spanish phrases.
+*   View a list of Spanish texts with their English translations
-*   Add new phrases.
+*   Generate new texts based on vocabulary lists
-*   Delete existing phrases.
+*   View creation dates for all texts
+*   Access audio recordings for texts (when available)
+*   Manage vocabulary lists for text generation

 Data is stored persistently in the PostgreSQL database managed by Docker Compose.